2025 measles response

 Information about measles in Utah

 As cases are reported, public health officials in Utah investigate to identify individuals who are at risk of infection and any locations where possible exposures may have occurred.
+These exposure locations can be found in the table above.

 Measles symptoms typically appear 7 to 14 days after exposure.
-People who have a high fever (101°F (39°C) or higher) and a cough, runny nose, or red eyes may have early stages of measles.
+People who have a high fever (101°F (38.3°C) or higher) and a cough, runny nose, or red eyes may have early stages of measles.
 A rash will usually appear after 4 days of fever.
 If you do develop symptoms you should stay away from other people and call your healthcare provider.
 Call first before you go to a clinic or hospital to prevent other people from exposure.

 Should your child get a measles vaccine early because measles is in Utah?

 We strongly encourage at least 1 dose of MMR for all people older than 1 year of age, even if they have not been exposed to someone with measles.
-We consider the risk for measles to the general public to be low since Utah has only a small number of measles cases and it is not spreading in the general community.
-As a result, we don't recommend early vaccination for infants in Utah.

 Young children can get their second MMR dose before 4 years old.
-The protection after 1 dose is very good, so at this time Utah Department of Health and Human Services is not recommending giving an early second dose of MMR.
-Parents who are concerned could discuss this option with their doctor.
+The protection after 1 dose is very good, so at this time the Utah Department of Health and Human Services is not recommending giving an early second dose of MMR.
+Parents who are concerned should discuss this option with their doctor.

 Do you need to get a booster shot because measles is in Utah?